 - to consider and vote on the recommendations of the Superintendent in all matters of policy, appointment or dismissal of employees, salary schedules or other personnel regulations, or other matters pertaining to the welfare of the schools.

 - to concern itself and appraise the effectiveness with which the schools are achieving the educational purposes for which they are being operated and to concern itself with the reports submitted by the Superintendent regarding the conditions, efficiency, and needs of the schools

 - to invite the fullest cooperation of the citizens of the community and keep them adequately informed of the purposes, value, conditions, and needs of public education in the community

 When the Board meets...

-Starting Oct.
-13, 2020, the Board generally meets at 7 p.m. the third Tuesday of each month at Central Intermediate School unless otherwise noted.
+The Board generally meets at 7 p.m. the third Tuesday of each month at the LH Middle School media center, unless otherwise noted.

 Executive Sessions, Special Meetings and Emergency Meetings